-- a) Before administering the dose, remove one package (1 vial of lyophilized powder of SOMAVERT containing 10 mg, 15 mg, 20 mg, 25 mg or 30 mg of pegvisomant and one 2.25 mL syringe containing the diluent) from the refrigerator about 10 minutes prior to the planned injection time. - b) Reconstitute the lyophilized powder of SOMAVERT with diluent.
+- a) Before administering the dose, remove 1 vial of lyophilized powder of SOMAVERT containing 10 mg, 15 mg, 20 mg, 25 mg or 30 mg of pegvisomant and one syringe containing 1 mL of diluent from the refrigerator, if refrigerated, about 10 minutes prior to the planned injection time. - b) Reconstitute the lyophilized powder of SOMAVERT with diluent.
 When using the diluent in the 2.25 mL syringe, inject the contents of the syringe slowly onto the sides of the vial containing lyophilized powder of SOMAVERT.
 Do not inject the diluent directly on the powder. - c) Do not invert the vial or shake the solution as this may cause denaturation of the pegvisomant protein.
 Slowly swirl the solution to ensure that all of the lyophilized powder has gone into solution.
 If foaming of the reconstituted SOMAVERT solution is seen, the solution is likely damaged and therefore inappropriate to inject. - d) Visually inspect the reconstituted SOMAVERT solution for particulate matter and discoloration prior to administration.
 The reconstituted solution should be clear.
 If the solution is cloudy, do not use it.
 Once reconstituted, the solution will contain 10 mg, 15 mg, 20 mg, 25 mg or 30 mg of pegvisomant in 1 mL of solution. - e) Withdraw the 1 mL reconstituted SOMAVERT solution.
-The solution must be administered within 6 hours of reconstitution. - f) Inject the reconstituted SOMAVERT solution subcutaneously into the upper arm, upper thigh, abdomen, or buttocks using a 90-degree angle.
+The solution must be administered immediately after reconstitution. - f) Inject the reconstituted SOMAVERT solution subcutaneously into the upper arm, upper thigh, abdomen, or buttocks using a 90-degree angle.